nhsd-exeter/dos-integration/README.md

 ### Branching Strategy

-More infromation can be on the DI confluence https://nhsd-confluence.digital.nhs.uk/display/DI/Code+Development+and+Deployment
+More information can be found on DoS Integration's confluence workspace <https://nhsd-confluence.digital.nhs.uk/display/DI/Code+Development+and+Deployment>

 <img src="./documentation/diagrams/DoS Integration-GitHub.drawio.png" width="1024" /><br /><br />

 ### Branch Naming for Automatic Deployments

 For a branch to be automatically deployed on every push the branch must be prefixed with `task`.
-This will then be run on an AWS Codebuild stage to deploy the code to a task environment. e.g `task/DI-123_My_feature_branch`
+This will then be run on an AWS CodeBuild stage to deploy the code to a task environment. e.g `task/DI-123_My_feature_branch`

-Once a branch which meets this criteria has been pushed the it will run a build and deployment for the environment and notify the dos-integration-dev-status channel with the status of your deployment.
+Once a branch which meets this criteria has been pushed then it will run a build and deployment for the environment and notify the dos-integration-dev-status channel with the status of your deployment.

 ### Branch Naming to not automatically deploy

 For a branch that is meant for testing or another purpose and you don't want it to deploy on every push to the branch.
 It must be prefixed with one of these `spike|automation|test|bugfix|hotfix|fix|release|migration`. e.g. `fix/DI-123_My_fix_branch`

-#### Quick Deployment
+#### Quick Re-deploy

 To quick update the lambdas run the following command.
-Note this only updates the lambdas and api-gateway
+Note this only updates the lambdas

-    make sls-only-deploy PROFILE=task VERSION=latest
+    make quick-build-and-deploy PROFILE=task ENVIRONMENT=di-123 # Environment is optional if your branch is prefixed with task/DI-xxx

 ### Remove Deployment From the Command-line